Surgeon Spotlight: Dr. Chris Malaisrie

 As a heart surgeon at Chicago’s Bluhm Cardiovascular Institute at Northwestern Memorial Hospital, S. Chris Malaisrie, MD, is accustomed to performing surgery in the O.R. every day.
 But he never forgets there is something new to learn with each operation.

-“I have been part of Northwestern Memorial Hospital for over a decade,” states Dr. Malaisrie.
-As associate director for Bluhm Cardiovascular Institute’s Center for Heart Valve Disease and co-director of its Thoracic Aortic Surgery Program, Malaisrie maintains an intense focus on heart valve research and elevating industry best practices.
+“I have been part of Northwestern Memorial Hospital for over a decade,” states Malaisrie.
+As surgical director for Bluhm Cardiovascular Institute’s Center for Heart Valve Disease, medical director of academic affairs for the Division of Cardiac Surgery and program director of its Thoracic Aortic Surgery Program, Malaisrie maintains an intense focus on heart valve research and elevating industry best practices.

-“Technology to help us accomplish these less-invasive surgical feats is advancing rapidly,” he says.
-“This lightning-fast development of new technologies is a key step in bringing new techniques, safely to the forefront.”
+“Technology to help us accomplish less-invasive surgical feats is advancing rapidly,” he says.
+“This lightning-fast development of new technologies is a key step in bringing new techniques safely to the forefront.”

 A personal experience with surgery